 Working for our organisation

-Aneurin Bevan University Health Board is a multi-award-winning NHS organisation with a passion for caring.
+Aneurin Bevan University Health Board is a multi-award winning NHS organisation with a passion for caring.
 The Health Board provides an exceptional workplace where you can feel trusted and valued.
-Whatever your specialty or stage in your career, we have opportunities for everyone to start, grow and build your career.
+Whatever your speciality or stage in your career, we have opportunities for everyone to start, grow and build your career.
 The health board provides integrated acute, primary and community care serving a population of 650,000 and employing over 16,000 staff.

 Our Clinical Futures strategy continues to enhance and promote care closer to home as well as high-quality hospital care when needed.
 Join us on our journey to pioneer new ways of working and deliver a world-class healthcare service fit for the future.